saravanak/labs/diary/blog/2018-02-15-pacman-downgrade.md

 ## Why this post?

 This is just a rubber ducking post.
-Over the course, I learnt to find how to find all the packages that are dependant on a given one:
+Over the course, I learnt to find how to find all the packages that are dependent on a given one:

 ```bash
 pactree -r <package>
 ```

-## Dependant packages
+## dependent packages

 ```bash
 pacman -Qil #Package Name